College of Letters & Science

 English.
 All students must take English placement tests to determine level of competence unless competence has been successfully demonstrated prior to enrollment through course work (including AP and IB credits).
 On the basis of their test scores, most students will be required to enroll in and successfully complete a Communication Part A course.
 (See College of Letters & Science Degrees and General Education Requirements.)
 This course should be completed within a student's first 30 credits after enrollment.

-Non-native speakers of English assigned to courses in English as a Second Language on the basis of their ESL assessment test should see International Students and Non-Native Speakers of English.
+Non-native speakers of English assigned to courses in English as a Second Language on the basis of their English as a Second Language (ESL) assessment test should see International Students and Non-Native Speakers of English.

 Foreign Language.
 Students at UW–Madison who plan to resume the study of a foreign language begun in high school must take the UW System placement examination in that language and consult the foreign language department advisor for appropriate course placement.